ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 APP_PYTHON_BIN=python postprocessing/dorsal_ventral/run_labeling_app.sh
 ```

 Then open `http://localhost:8501`.
+Use **Find complete cases** to scan a local
+dataset folder and select a matched anatomy, RootletSeg, and cord triplet;
+manual file paths remain available for non-BIDS layouts.

-For every spinal-level/side connected
+For every spinal-level/side connected component, the review interface includes:
-component, the application provides:

 - an RAS axial overlay and a montage covering the component's slices;
 - the deterministic AP class as a suggestion, never an expert target;